alexmrbarreira/Titanic_Kaggle_challenge/README.md

 These scripts serve as a basic starting point to explore more elaborate data cleaning and modeling approaches.
 They compare three different modeling approaches, namely:

-1. models built "by hand" after visually inspecting basic data trends;
+1. models built "by hand" from visually inspecting basic data trends;
-2. a dense neural network;
+2. a fully-connected dense neural network;
 3. decision tree and random forest classifiers.

 ## Table of contents